ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/Powershell_Instructions.md

 ## Review Data

 Once the PowerShell script has completed successfully, log into the SQL Server Management Studio to view all the datasets that have been created in the `Campaign` database.
-You can do this either on the SQL Server machine or another computer containing y Data Science environmen.
 Hit `Refresh` if necessary.
 <br/>
 <img src="../Images/alltables.png" width="30%">